SargeyWargey/Homoothya/Story/Drafts/Archive_Reference/Chapter_01 copy.md

 I was Mike Burns, the bright Indian boy learning to be civilized.

-And buried deep inside, barely breathing, barely alive, was the Yavapai boy they thought they could erase.
+And buried deep inside, barely breathing, barely alive, was the boy who had another name.

-The boy who kept his silence.
+The boy who remembered everything.

 The only one left to tell.